oopcodecom/discounts/README.md

 When system will receive a request with Order, DiscountManager will get all active Discounts (db:table discounts) and it will run every rule of every discount, which will calculate and return a discount.
-Then DiscountManager will save total discount for order in db:table discount_history and every applied discount db:table applied_discounts.
-This data will be serialized and returned as response.
+Then DiscountManager will save a total discount for order in db:table discount_history and every applied in discount db:table applied_discounts.
+This data will be serialized and returned as clear and informative response.

 ## Installation:
-1. Make git close *this repository*
+1. Make git clone *this repository*
 2. Add in your hosts 127.0.0.1      discounts.local
 3. CD to cloned folder and run sudo ./build.sh (rerun if failed on refuse)
 4. Open http://discounts.local/api/doc/